Policy and Basic Concept

 - Vizag Site, Eisai Pharmaceuticals india Pvt.
 Ltd.

 Since commencing operations in March 1966, the Kawashima Plant has been working to preserve the natural environment within the plant under the concept of “All for Patients and Nature.”
 The green plot ratio at the Kawashima Plant is around 50% of the total site area of approximately 470,000 m2 and the plant maintains and manages approximately 30,000 trees, in keeping with our founder’s thought that “if you cut one tree, plant three trees.”
 Among them, almost all the black pine trees, the town tree of the former Kawashima town, are maintained and managed on the plant premises.
 Furthermore, the Medicinal Herbal Garden at the Naito Museum of Pharmaceutical Science and Industry cultivates and conserves about 700 types of medicinal and beneficial plants.
 In particular, we protect 38 of the threatened species (including near threatened species) on the Ministry of the Environment’s Red List.
-In fiscal 2021, we assisted the reproduction of 19 species including Veronicastrum villosulum and Hemigraphis reptans.
+In fiscal 2022, we assisted the reproduction of 5 species.

 The Kashima Plant maintains and manages trees on its premises in accordance with its annual plan.
 In addition to replacing old trees with new ones, we plant more trees on the plant premises.
 In fiscal 2021, we planted azalea, Cerasus speciosa, abelia and other trees that are suited to the land.
 In addition, the Vizag Site (India) continues its tree planting program coinciding with World Environment Day in June to raise its employees’ environmental awareness.
-As of March 2022, the Vizag Site has planted nearly 5,000 trees in Andhra Pradesh, India where the office is located, and nearly 2,000 trees on the premises of the office itself.
+As of March 2023, the Vizag Site has planted nearly 5,000 trees in Andhra Pradesh, India where the operating site is located, and nearly 4,000 trees on the premises of the office itself.